arrooney/ex1_ground_station/README.md

-# AlbertaSat
+# ExAlta-1 Gomshell
 ---

-Contains the gomespace source code for a ground station.
-The submodules within here include the nanomind repository and AlbertaSat's OCP repository.
+Contains the source code to interface with the ExAlta-1 satellite.
+The submodules within here include the nanomind repository and AlbertaSat's OCP

-## Setting up Your Computer

-* sudo apt-get install libzmq3-dev libelf-dev libncurses-dev

 ## Setting up a Newly Cloned Repository